 And great earthquakes shall be in divers places, and famines, and pestilences; and fearful sights and great signs shall there be from heaven (Luke 21:11).

 The turn of the 20th century marked a significant increase in the number of deaths caused by great earthquakes, thus sharply increasing the sorrow and pain inflicted.
 About 1.3 million people died from great earthquakes in the 1900s.
-That trend has continued into the 21st century with almost 800,000 deaths in just the first 16 years of this century.
+That trend has continued into the 21st century with almost 800,000 deaths since the turn of the century.